Friend-LGA/LGSideMenuController/README.md

 }
 ```

-For `leftViewController and rightViewController` principe the same, but lets take a look on situation, when animations is different for each viewController.
+For `leftViewController and rightViewController` principe the same, but lets look at situation, when animations are different for each viewController.
 * When side views are hidden, then `statusBarUpdateAnimation == rootViewController.statusBarUpdateAnimation`.
 * When left view is going to show, then `statusBarUpdateAnimation == leftViewController.statusBarUpdateAnimation`.
 * When left view is going to hide and root view is going to show, then `statusBarUpdateAnimation == rootViewController.statusBarUpdateAnimation`.